hackitmac/learn/_workshops/codelab/rails-1.md

 ##Let's get set up

-You'll want to install Sublime Text, or open up your favourite editor, along with Ruby on Rails for your OS.
+You'll want to install Sublime Text, or open up your favourite editor.
+You'll also need Ruby on Rails for your OS.

 ###[Sublime Text](http://www.sublimetext.com/)